FREE Shipping on orders over $899

 Pernicious anemia

-In the case of pernicious anemia, the main cause is the stomach.
-This type of anemia originates because this organ does not generate a protein that allows it to adequately absorb vitamin B12, which is vital for the production of red blood cells.
-This vitamin is extracted in the stomach from foods such as red meat, seafood and dairy products.
+In the case of pernicious anemia, the main culprit is the stomach.
+This type of anemia results from the failure of this organ to produce a protein that allows for the proper absorption of vitamin B12, which is vital for the production of red blood cells.
+This vitamin is extracted in the stomach from foods such as red meat, seafood, and dairy products.

 Megaloblastic anemia

-Megaloblastic anemia occurs because a diet does not meet the folic acid requirements in children or because the bone marrow, in the case of adults, produces red blood cells of abnormal size.
-These abnormalities in the body cause the red blood cells that are produced to be of poor quality and have a lower survival rate in the body.
+Megaloblastic anemia is caused by a diet that doesn't meet folic acid requirements in children, or by the bone marrow, in adults, producing abnormally sized red blood cells.
+These abnormalities in the body result in the red blood cells that are produced being of poor quality and having a lower survival rate in the body.

 Idiopathic aplastic anemia